-Newly published, the longitudinal study assessed the associations between proximity to a main road and diagnoses of dementia, Parkinson’s disease and multiple sclerosis.1 Data was collected from residents of Ontario, Canada, from 2001 to 2012.
+A newly published longitudinal study has assessed the associations between proximity to a main road and diagnoses of dementia, Parkinson’s disease and multiple sclerosis.1 Data was collected from residents of Ontario, Canada, from 2001 to 2012.
 Results found that individuals living near heavy traffic were 12% more likely to be diagnosed with dementia in their lifetime.
 Air pollution is made up of a mixture of gases and particles, including particulate matter (PM).
 Inhaling polluted air, especially air containing fine PM of 2.5 micrometers in diameter and smaller (PM2.5), can lead to a wide range of health issues.
-This study supports a wide range of research that also observed the negative impacts of air pollution on brain health.23
+This study supports a wide range of research that also observed the negative impacts of air pollution on brain health.2,3

 Acting against Alzheimer’s with nutrients

 Research has found compelling evidence for the role that certain nutrients, including vitamins E, C and D, in conjunction with other important factors can play in decreasing new incidences of Alzheimer’s disease.7 Increasing the intake of essential micronutrients is a simple, but effective, method of supporting cognitive performance and reducing the risk factors associated with Alzheimer’s disease, such as oxidative stress.
 While air pollution is a wider issue affecting the majority of the population, the dietary supplements industry can help to combat some of the negative effects on public health.

 Stay up-to-date on the latest science, events and market trends